Heat fluctuations in a harmonic chain of active particles: Introduction

 Three predominant types of modeling are used to describe the motion of an individual active particle: (1) an active Brownian particle (ABP)~\cite{abp-rtp}, (2) a run-and-tumble particle (RTP)~\cite{abp-rtp}, and (3) an active Ornstein-Uhlenbeck particle (AOUP)~\cite{aoup}.
 Recently, inspired by two bacterial species ({\it Myxococcus xanthus} and {\it Pseudomonas putida}), Santra et al.\ introduced a new scheme, a {\it direction-reversing active Brownian particle} (DRABP), to model bacterial motion~\cite{ion}.
 These different models differ in how they model self-propulsion.
-In this paper we study the simplest model, an AOUP, which nevertheless introduces several rich behaviors such as motility-induced phase separation~\cite{mips}, glassy dynamics~\cite{glass}, accumulation at walls~\cite{walls}, and has recently been used to understand distance from equilibrium~\cite{ldsbo-1,ldsbo-2} and time-reversal symmetry breaking~\cite{aoup} of active-matter systems.
+In this paper we study the simplest model, an AOUP, which nevertheless introduces several rich behaviors such as motility-induced phase separation~\cite{mips}, glassy dynamics~\cite{glass}, accumulation at walls~\cite{walls}, and has recently been used to understand distance from equilibrium~\cite{ldsbo-1,ldsbo-2,ldsbo-3} and time-reversal symmetry breaking~\cite{aoup} of active-matter systems.

 A central concern in nonequilibrium physics is heat conduction through a system of interest, connected to two heat baths at different temperatures.
 According to Fourier's law, the local current is proportional to the local temperature gradient.
-Much research has studied the microscopic details of this picture in, for example, harmonic chains~\cite{ht-1} and lattices~\cite{ht-2,ht-3,ht-4,one-two-har-anhar}, anharmonic chains~\cite{non-li, ht-6} and lattices~\cite{ht-5,one-two-har-anhar}, disordered harmonic chains~\cite{ht-7}, elastically colliding unequal-mass particles~\cite{ht-8}, and Brownian oscillators~\cite{ht-9}.
+Much research has studied the microscopic details of this picture in, for example, harmonic chains~\cite{ht-1,Fogedby} and lattices~\cite{ht-2,ht-3,ht-4,one-two-har-anhar}, anharmonic chains~\cite{non-li, ht-6} and lattices~\cite{ht-5,one-two-har-anhar}, disordered harmonic chains~\cite{ht-7}, a harmonic chain with alternating masses \cite{Fogedby-0}, elastically colliding unequal-mass particles~\cite{ht-8}, a free Brownian particle \cite{Visco}, and Brownian oscillators~\cite{ht-9,Fogedby-2}.
 We are unaware of any study of heat conduction in a system of interacting active particles.